© Crown copyright 2021

 This document will be updated to take into account any new relevant guidance published, and also to respond to any new issues or concerns raised by members of the public.
 For any concerns or questions that are not answered in this guidance (or other published guidance), please email these to firstname.lastname@example.org.
 These will be considered for future versions of this document.

-This document should be read alongside the guidance for commissioners, people receiving direct payments and care providers.
+This document should be read alongside the direct payment guidance for commissioners.

 Flexible use of direct payments during the pandemic